PokemonAutomation/About/HardwareBeginner.md

 _Buy the necessary items from A, B, C, & D._

 **A.** [Adafruit UART](https://www.adafruit.com/product/954)
->    * ***DO NOT get the Prolific (PLxxxx) controllers.* They are cheap, do not work, and they are explicitly blocked in the program.** If you buy outside of this link, verify it is not a PLxxxx.
+>    * ***DO NOT get the Prolific (PLxxxx) controllers. e.g. PL2303.* They are cheap, do not work, and they are explicitly blocked in the program.** If you buy outside of this link, verify it is not a PLxxxx.
 If you buy it anyway, you will be wasting your time and money.**YOU HAVE BEEN WARNED!**
+>   * Instead, get boards/modules with the CP210x chipset (e.g. CP2102).
+The Adafruit UART linked above is one option.
+See [here](https://github.com/PokemonAutomation/About/blob/master/HardwareExperienced.md#a-serial-uart-board) for examples of other options.
 > <img src="https://github.com/PokemonAutomation/ComputerControl/blob/master/Wiki/Hardware/images/uart-adafruit.jpg" height="200">

 **B.** [Male-Male Jumper Wires](https://www.amazon.com/dp/B07S1NGQR1)
 > * Note: If purchasing the items from this list, you will need Male to Male Jumper wires.
-The following link is a search for that [type of item](https://www.amazon.com/jumper-wires-male/s?k=jumper+wires+male+to+male)
+The following link is a search for that [type of item](https://www.amazon.com/jumper-wires-male/s?k=jumper+wires+male+to+male).
-> **WARNING:** If the link is broken, please notify us in our Discord!
+> **NOTE:** If the link is broken, please notify us in our Discord!
 >
 > **WARNING:** If you do ***not*** buy Hardware from this list, you will need to evaluate what you purchased for the correct type of Jumper Wire.
 > <img src="https://github.com/PokemonAutomation/ComputerControl/blob/master/Wiki/Hardware/images/jumper-cables.jpg" height="200">

 **C.** Purchase a Video capture card ([example](https://www.amazon.com/gp/product/B088HBRM7T))
 > * Most cheap capture cards work.
 Higher end-capture cards may cause issues with color detection.
+> * Ensure the capture card is capable of a video output resolution of 1080p at 30 frames per second.
 > <img src="https://github.com/PokemonAutomation/ComputerControl/blob/master/Wiki/Hardware/images/capture-card-nopt.jpg" height="200">

 **D.** HDMI Cables (if you don't own any)